rdpeng/ConferenceGHOA/README.md

 them what you expect from them, and how the conference will operate.

 3. Find out which speakers will be using slides.
-Slides can be presented using the screenshare feature in Google hangouts.
+Slides can be presented using the screenshare feature in Google hangouts but it's not always obvious how this works.
+Practice it so that each speaker using slides knows exactly how to get it to work.
+That way during the conference there isn't a long delay.

-## Conference Day
+## Conference Day!

 1. The TD should initiate the Google Hangout on Air ~20-30 minutes before the actual start time.
 In order to start the Hangout you need